graceedev/the-cymraeg-challenge-msp2/README.md

 ### Validator Results

-Code was run through HTML and CSS validators.
-There were no errors found on either.
+Code was run through HTML, CSS and JSHint validators.
+There were no errors found on either the HTML and CSS validators.
 Please see html.validate.png and css.validate.png for screenshots.
+The JSHint flagged no major errors.

 ### Usability Testing
 This website has been tested on screen sizes ranging from 320px to 5000px using developer tools.

+When deployed, the website was tested on various OS and devices (detailed in subsequent sections).

 | Test Label      | Test Action        | Expected Outcome | Test Outcome |
 | --------------- |:------------------:| ----------------:|--------------|